 Quick disconnect: Yes

-What we like: The features of a premium hydration bladder in a $15 design.
+What we like: The features of a premium hydration bladder for less than $20.

 What we don’t: Questionable quality and limited customer service.

 We don’t always recommend off-brand products specific to the Amazon market, but the Cherainti Hydration Bladder is at least worth mentioning here.
 Thus far, the budget models on our list have offered minimal savings alongside a considerable amount of performance downgrades, which make them an especially tough sell when you can spend $10 more for a premium bladder.
-It’s for this reason that the Cherainti stands out: Priced at just $15 at the time of publishing and including user-friendly features like a locking bite valve, dust cover, and quick-disconnect tube, it’s a truly justifiable value pick.
+It’s for this reason that the Cherainti stands out: Priced at just $12 on Amazon at the time of publishing and boasting user-friendly features like a locking bite valve, dust cover, and quick-disconnect tube, it’s a truly justifiable value pick.

-Of course, it’s good to keep expectations low with off-brand gear: The Cherainti likely won’t last as long as the more premium bladders here, and the components certainly don’t feel as high end.
+Of course, it’s good to keep expectations low with off-brand gear: The Cherainti likely won’t last as long as the more premium bladders here, and the components certainly don’t feel as high-end.
 What’s more, you don’t get the kind of customer service or return policies that most outdoor companies offer.
-But for every-so-often use or if you want to try out a hydration bladder in a low-commitment way, the Cherainti offers a lot of bang for the buck.
+But for every-so-often use or if you want to try out a hydration bladder in a low-commitment way, the Cherainti offers a lot of bang for your buck.

 See the Cherainti Hydration Bladder 2L